alm494/sql_proxy/README.md

 ## How to run

-Settings are passed with environment variables, see Makefile for details:
+Settings may be passed with environment variables, see Makefile for details and default values:

 ```
 BIND_ADDR=localhost BIND_PORT=8081 MAX_ROWS=10000 LOG_LEVEL=3 sql-proxy
 ```